 Connecting to the app store with a locally hosted site

 If you are using a local Shotgun site with access to the Internet through a proxy, you might want to set an HTTP proxy for accessing the app store, but not the local Shotgun website.
-To do this, simply add
+To do this, simply add the following line to

 <proxy_server_address> is a string that follows the convention documented in our developer docs.